sblanck/smagexp/README.md

 We also manually generated a .cond file according to these 6 .cel files. https://raw.githubusercontent.com/sblanck/smagexp/master/examples/Celfiles.cond

-To easily upload these data on galaxy, it is possible to load a existing history :
+To easily upload these data on galaxy, it is possible to load an existing history : https://github.com/sblanck/smagexp/raw/master/examples/Galaxy-History-Example-Data.tar.gz

 #### Run QC normalisation tool